 Community, parish and town councillors represent the people living in their local area at the closest level to the community.
 When decisions are being made councillors attend meetings to put their point of view across.

-Further information can also be found in the Become a councillor.
+Further information can also be found in the Become a councillor factsheet.

 What is a Councillor?